charlinox/grandpy/README.md

 The user write a question to grand Py in a natural way and press [enter].

-Grand Py gives the user a personnalised answer and give the adresse of the place and then shows a map with a marker the exact location.
+Wait a few secondes and Grand Py gives the user a personnalised answer and give the adresse of the place and then shows a map with a marker the exact location.
 Finaly, he gives an anecdote about this place.

 The user can then aks him a new question if he wants.